xtreamsrl/clockify-nlp-bot/README.md

   - Select `Bot.csproj` file
   - Press `F5` to run the project

-## Integration testing setup
+### Integration testing setup

-- Create a clockify account and generate the API key
+- Create a Clockify account and generate an API key
 - Create testing workspaces and a tag named `bot`
 - Create a `test.runsettings` file with the following env variables

 ```xml